- Who are we?

 We are Dublin Dental University Hospital at Lincoln Place Dublin D02 F859.

-We provide dental care to patients and dental education.
+We provide dental care to patients and dental education to students

 Dublin Dental University Hospital was established under S.I.129 of 1963 under the Health (Corporate Bodies) Act 1961.
 It is governed by a board appointed by the Minister for Health.